Aliases for CHEK2 Gene

 GeneCards Summary for CHEK2 Gene

 CHEK2 (Checkpoint Kinase 2) is a Protein Coding gene.
-Diseases associated with CHEK2 include chek2-related susceptibility to breast cancer and chek2-related susceptibility to breast and colorectal cancer.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
+Diseases associated with CHEK2 include Li-Fraumeni Syndrome 2 and Breast Cancer.
+Among its related pathways are Gene Expression and Integrated Breast Cancer Pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.

 UniProtKB/Swiss-Prot for CHEK2 Gene

 Checkpoint kinases (Chks) are serine/threonine kinases that are involved in the control of the cell cycle.
 Two subtypes have so far been identified, Chk1 and Chk2.
-They are essential components to delay cell cycle progression in normal and damaged cells and can act at all three cell cycle checkpoints.
-Chks are activated by phosphorylation.
-ATR kinase phosphorylates Chk1 in response to single strand DNA breaks and ATM kinase phosphorylates Chk2 in response to double strand breaks.
-Chks phosphorylate Cdc25 phosphatase at Ser216, which leads to Cdc25 sequestration in the cytoplasm.
-Therefore Cdc25 cannot remove the inhibitory phosphorylation on mitotic promoting factor (MPF) and entry into mitosis is prohibited.
-In addition, Chks have a role in the physiological stress of hypoxia/reoxygenation.
+They are essential components to delay cell cycle progression in all cells and act at all three cell cycle checkpoints.